UFC 252: Miocic vs. Cormier 3: Predictions & Analysis

 A few statistical edges stand out.
 Pichel throws significantly more leather — a 0.4 sig. strike per minute gap.
 Pichel is far more active with takedowns, averaging 1.8 more per 15 minutes.
 Pichel has tighter striking defense, making opponents miss more often.

-**The Pick: Vinc Pichel over Jim Miller.** We're leaning Pichel here at 68%, a solid but not overwhelming edge.
-Notably, the betting market has Pichel at 54% implied while our model sees 68% — a 14-point disagreement that could signal value.
+The Pick: Vinc Pichel over Jim Miller.
+The model gives Pichel a slight nod at 57% — this could easily go either way.
+Notably, the betting market has Pichel at 54% implied while our model sees 57% — a 3-point disagreement that could signal value.

 Virna Jandiroba vs Felice Herrig